tjtelan/tjtelan.github.io/now/index.md

 ---
 layout: now
-date: 2017-2-9
+date: 2017-2-27
 ---

-I'm working on updating this site so I can use it more.
-Re-learning how to use jekyll, and other frontend stuff.
+I'm cleaning up the site layouts, and customizing the styles.

 I'm starting to write some content ideas and looking for ways to include content that requires less work than articles.